liuhaibogit/Latent_ISP/README.md

 This is the repro-pack for the latent-ISP using bempp-cl and DeepSDF.
 It has the following structure:

 - `optimize`: do the shape optimization.
-- `logs`: saving the network and optimizing results.
+- `logs`: saving the trained DeepSDF network and optimizing results.

 Following the steps below to run each case: